Brentford-Man Utd game postponed

 Last updated on .From the section Football

-Manchester United's Premier League match against Brentford on Tuesday has been postponed after a Covid-19 outbreak at the Old Trafford club.
+Manchester United's Premier League match against Brentford on Tuesday night has been postponed after a Covid-19 outbreak at the Old Trafford club.

 The league says the decision was made "following guidance from medical advisers due to the exceptional circumstances" of the outbreak.